StanfordFlightRoom/stanfordflightroom.github.io/setup_local_hostnames.md

 ```bash
 $ ping $HOSTNAME.local
 ```
-and making sure the address resolves successfully..
+and making sure the address resolves successfully.

 ### Windows 10
 Some applications ship with a Zeroconf service called `bounjour` including Skype and iTunes.
-Otherwise, the easiest way to install `bounjour` is to use the iTunes installer.
+Otherwise, the easiest way to install `bounjour` is to install iTunes.
 If you don't want to install iTunes, download the iTunes installer and extract it using 7-Zip or WinRAR.
 There should be a separate Bonjour installer in the extracted files.

 Check the service by running
 ```console